INTRODUCTION

 The Trustees are expected to:

-- Take into account the needs of the scheme membership.
+• Take into account the needs of the scheme membership.

 2. Requirement for processing core financial transactions

-- Investment of contributions into the scheme
+• Investment of contributions into the scheme

-- Processing of transfers in and out of the scheme
+• Processing of transfers in and out of the scheme

-- Payments from the scheme to members or beneficiaries
+• Payments from the scheme to members or beneficiaries

-The trustees measure the accuracy of the financial transactions by carrying out sampling on certain transactions, and monitoring the end-to-end process for contribution payments by reconciling monies applied to each member from their payment records with the annual audit report.
+The trustees measure the accuracy of the financial transactions by carrying out sampling on certain transactions, monitoring the end-to-end process for contribution payments by reconciling monies applied to each member from their payment records with the annual audit report.

 The Trustees are satisfied that over the period covered by this statement:

-- The administrator was operating appropriate procedures, checks and controls and within the service level agreement:
+• The administrator was operating appropriate procedures, checks and controls and within the service level agreement:

-- There have been no material administration errors in relation to processing core financial transactions; and
+• There have been no material administration errors in relation to processing core financial transactions; and • All core financial transactions have been processed promptly and accurately during the scheme year.

 3. Charges and transaction costs paid by members

-The Trustees are required to set out the ongoing charges which are paid by members rather worldwide than the employer.
+The Trustees are required to set out the ongoing charges which are paid by members rather than the employer.
 Which are the Annual management charges plus any additional fund expenses, such as custody costs but excluding transaction costs.
 This is also known as the total expense ratio (TER).
 The TER is paid by the members and is reflected in the unit price of the funds.

-The level of charges and transaction costs applicable to the Scheme’s default arrangement during the last scheme year were an Aegon Annual Management charge of 0.
-70%.
+The level of charges and transaction costs applicable to the Scheme’s default arrangement during the last scheme year were an Aegon Annual Management charge of 0.70%.
 This includes a fixed management fee and expenses.

-The level of charges applicable to the funds offered which are not part of the scheme’s default arrangement range and chosen by the member from Aegon fund list (including the use of external fund managers) range from 0.
-70% - 1.8%pa.
+The level of charges applicable to the funds offered which are not part of the scheme’s default arrangement range and chosen by the member from Aegon fund list (including the use of external fund managers) range from 0.70% - 1.8%pa.

-Annual management charges and transaction costs for all funds available, including the default arrangement can be found in Appendix 1 within the Statement of Investment Principles.
+Annual management charges and transaction costs for all funds available, including the default arrangement, can be found in Appendix 1 within the Statement of Investment Principles.

 The Trustees are also required to present an illustration of the impact of charges and costs on a member’s pot size.
 This illustration is shown in Appendix 2.